- Instructional Services Overview

 - close monitoring of students' academic progress in all classes.

-- peer groups motivated toward high academic success.
+- peer groups geared toward high academic success.

 - AVID teachers who consistently communicate high expectations for all students, advocate for them, and communicate with school staff and parents in their behalf.

 - attention to students' personal, social and emotional needs.